DAY 1 - Overnight Flight to Europe.

 DAY 11 - SPAIN . .
 Córdoba - Baeza.

-Travel to Córdoba, where a local guide will explain the cultural landmarks, including the Old Jewish Quarter, the 8th-century mosque built with the intent to surpass all others, the palace, and the Roman bridge.
+Travel to Córdoba, where a local guide will explain the cultural landmarks, including the Old Jewish Quarter, La Mezquita (built as an immense mosque in the 8th century and currently used as a cathedral), Viana Palace and Roman bridge.
 Take a stroll through the Old Town where splashing fountains decorate the patios and the scent of flowers fills the air.
-After an independent lunch, depart Córdoba to travel amongst the infinite olive groves and rolling mountains of Jaén Province.
+Depart Córdoba to travel amongst the infinite olive groves and rolling mountains of Jaén Province.
+Along the way, make a stop at the Museum of Olive Tree Culture.
 Your hotel for tonight will be located in Beaza, declared a World Heritage Site by UNESCO.
 The town is located on a hill, and a small open-top tram will take you up to the hotel.
 (Breakfast, Dinner)

 DAY 12 - SPAIN . .
 La Mancha - Madrid.